pascomnet/documentation/mobydick/content_en/02user/02user.md

 ### Adding Users

-To add a new user, click the //FixMe button within the User panel.
+To add a new user, click the `Add` button within the User panel.
 ![Screenshot - Adding User](../../images/user_Quick_edit.png?width=90% "Adding User")

 The **login name** (lower case letters only) and **password** are required by the user to log on to the mobydick Client or mobydick web interface.
 The numeric **PIN** can be entered easily using only the telephone touch pad and is used to access voicemail boxes or to sign in at a location etc.